AlbertoMaia/AlbertoMaia/README.md

 Hello there,

-My nmae is Alberto Maia, I'm a Braziliam designer who lives at Recife, Pernambuco - BR.
+My nae is Alberto Maia, I'm a Braziliam designer who lives at Recife, Pernambuco - BR.